 The Bodleian (or the Bod to those in the know) is one of the oldest libraries in the UK, and is also one of the biggest.

 In 2016, the Bodleian purchased its 12 millionth printed book.
 12 million!
-The average book is 25cm long, so there’s 3,000 km of end-to-end book in the Bod.
-We hope you’re enjoying our geeky facts.
+The average book is 25cm long, so there are 3,000 kilometres of end-to-end books in the Bod.
+Hope you’re enjoying these geeky facts!

 Anyway, the Old Bodleian Library has a lot of books and a beautiful building.